muneer-a-khan/NBA-Stats-Predictor/README.md

 # NBA Stats Predictor

-A full-stack web application designed to predict NFL and NBA player stats based on historical data.
+A full-stack web application designed to predict NBA player stats based on historical data.
 This project combines backend development with **Node.js** and frontend technologies like **React**, along with integrating data analysis and visualization techniques.
 It emphasizes the connection between the backend and frontend while maintaining a visually rich and interactive user interface.

 ---